 Daniel has lived in Jerusalem for the past seven years, and takes an active part in cross-sector social and cultural projects and in forming new communities.
 He is currently a graduate student at the Hebrew University's business school, focusing on organizational behavior.

 Jerrin is the in-house graphic designer for PresenTense.
-Until joining PresenTense officially in November, she had worked with the organization on a regular basis since 2008.
-She has combined work for PT with a successful freelance career at J.KAY Designs.
-She has done work for the Israel Ministry of Science and Technology, Tel Aviv University, Bema’aglei Tzedek and the NU Campaign.
+Until joining PresenTense officially in November 2012, she had worked with the organization on a regular basis since 2008.
+She has combined work for PT with a successful freelance career at her own company, J.KAY Designs.
+Jerrin has worked for the Israel Ministry of Science, Technology and Space, Tel Aviv University, The Jewish Federations of North American, and countless social venture start-ups throughout Israel.
 Jerrin focuses on web, print and apparel design for start-ups, small businesses and non-profit organizations.
 Before shifting to design, Jerrin worked as a print and radio journalist in Israel, Chicago and Metropolitan Detroit, her hometown.
 A graduate of the University of Chicago, Jerrin has since wandered across many continents, ending up in Israel and making aliyah in 2006.

 Justin Rosen Smolen is the program director at PresenTense, an accelerator that fosters the next generation of social entrepreneurs by helping innovators build new ideas into transformational ventures.
 Justin received his MPA from NYU's Wagner School of Public Service in 2012 and is currently completing the requirements for his MA in Jewish studies at NYU's Graduate School of Arts and Sciences.
 Alongside his studies, Justin is participating in the Wexner Graduate Fellowship.
 Previously, Justin directed CLIP: The Collegiate Leadership Internship Program, an undergraduate internship program that cultivates emerging Jewish professional and lay leaders in the Jewish community.
 Prior to graduate school, Justin participated in Insight: The Schusterman Fellowship for Jewish community, a two-year work professional development program that brought Justin to three Jewish non-profits for seven-month work placements.
 As an undergraduate, Justin attended the dual-degree program between Columbia University and the Jewish Theological Seminary, where he received bachelor’s degrees in philosophy and Jewish thought.
 In his spare time, Justin loves traveling, reading, and running in Riverside Park.